Microvaporwave/EquinoxDesktopTheme/README.md

 **Other:**
 If you need a dedicated power button on your taskbar, just middle-mouse-click Xfdesktop, this will show the standard XFCE-shutdown-prompt.
-This feature was unintentional at first, but proved to quite practical for daily usage.
+This feature was unintentional at first, but proved to be quite practical for daily usage.